Healthy Homes Assessment Broadmeadows

 Insulation Broadmeadows

-The "R" is a symbol for thermal resistance and it is a measurement of how well insulation is able to resist heat flow.
-The greater the R-value, the more effective the insulation.
+The "R" signifies thermal resistance, and it is a measurement of how well insulation withstands heat flow.
+The higher the R-value, the more efficient the insulation.

 • Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9, underfloor R 1.3